playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 > While this example is effectively not-much-more than an alternative API to `ngTemplateOutlet`, it serves as a basis for introducing into further concepts.

-_`ViewChild` is a "property decorator" utility for Angular that will search the component tree to find what you pass it as a query._ In the example above, when we pass a string of `'templName'`, we are looking for something in the tree that is marked with the template variable `helloMsg`.
+_`ViewChild` is a "property decorator" utility for Angular that searches the component tree to find what you pass it as a query._ In the example above, when we pass the string `'templName'`, we are looking for something in the tree that is marked with the template variable `helloMsg`.
 In this case, it's an `ng-template`, which is then stored to the `helloMessageTemplate` property when this is found.
 Because it is a reference to a template, we are typing it as `TemplateRef<any>` to have TypeScript understand the typings whenever it sees this variable.

 ### Not Just for Templates! {#viewchild-not-just-templates}